codehub-learn/development-environment-setup/python-tensorflow.md

-# Starter Kit and Resources for Python and Data Science
+# Starter Kit and Resources for Python and Tensorflow

 ## Recommended Setup